Nibelungentreue

 Franz Fühmann in 1955 wrote a poem called Der Nibelunge Not ("the plight/distress of the Nibelungs", the Middle High German title of the Nibelungenlied) in which he portrays the Nibelungs as a Germanic Töterdynastie ("dynasty of killers") who brought a curse on their descendants.

-The term is also occasionally found in English-language literature about Nazi Germany; thus, Steinberg (1990) describes Goebbels' suicide as "a paroxysm of Nibelungentreue".
+The term is also occasionally found in English-language literature about Nazi Germany.
+One example is Steinberg (1990), who describes Goebbels' suicide as "a paroxysm of Nibelungentreue".